 Masters didn’t realize how much money she was spending frivolously until she became serious about paying off her debt.
 All her eating out was wreaking havoc on her bottom line.

-So, Masters and her husband cut out their cable bill, lowered their cellphone plan, stopped going out to eat, and created a budget that included only their essential bills and $50 of spending money.
+So, Masters and her husband cut out their cable bill, lowered their cell phone plan, stopped going out to eat and created a budget that included only their essential bills and $50 of spending money.

 To create an easy budget, first examine your credit cards and bank accounts to see where you’re spending money.
-Note what’s expendable and what’s essential, such as rent, food, and utilities.
+Note what’s expendable and what’s essential, such as rent, food and utilities.
 Then determine which costs you can cut back.
-Can you lower your cellphone bill?
+Can you lower your cell phone bill?
 Can you live in a cheaper home?
 Can you avoid eating out and cook at home instead?

 These are all small changes, but they’ll free up extra money to help you pay down your debt.

 Along with cutting their expenses and creating a budget, the duo focused on earning as much money as possible before their baby arrived.

 Just before her son was born, Masters had one student loan left to pay off.
-But she was hesitant to do finish the payoff because of the impending costs associated with having a baby.
+But she was hesitant to finish the payoff because of the impending costs associated with having a baby.
 That was when she first interviewed a successful entrepreneur.